CocoaPods/guides.cocoapods.org/source/using/faq.html.md

 ### “Why do I have to install Ruby to use CocoaPods?”

   You don’t.
 OS X comes with a Ruby (1.8.7 or 2.0.0) pre-installed in `/usr/bin/ruby`.
-The _only_ thing you have to install are the Xcode command-line tools.

   If, however, you want a bit more speed, or are using Ruby for other development tasks, you might want to take a look at installing a newer Ruby version through managers like [rbenv](https://github.com/sstephenson/rbenv) or [RVM](https://rvm.io).
+In this case you will have to install the Xcode command-line tools.

 ### “CocoaPods has just changed my entire pbxproj, what gives?”